stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 1/Lesson 04 (2.1) - Introduction to Principles.md

 ### Exercise: Identifying A Task

-_What was the task that Morgan was performing?_ Making a purchase
+_What was the task that Morgan was performing_?
+Making a purchase

 ### Reflections: Views Of The User

-_When have you encountered these different views in your own history of interacting with computers?_
+_When have you encountered these different views in your own history of interacting with computers_?

 - Processor: I used to play a hack and slash game where you would be penalized by how fast you could pick up an item that dropped during a game when there were other players in the same game right next to you.
 At one point players started using auto-pick-up programs to pick up all drops in the game and I felt that dynamic broke the game.
 - Predictor: Some navigation devices I have used in the past alert you before the turn and are accurate enough when I am driving in a rural area, however, if my car is moving faster, at times the navigation does not work as well and it's quite annoying to be alerted when you're only _X_ feet away from your turn.